 Protect Your Health with a Routine Oral Cancer Screening

 Because oral cancer is often diagnosed in later stages, it is a particularly dangerous form of the disease.
 Consequently, the earlier we can identify potential signs of cancer, the faster we can begin treatment.
-As part of our comprehensive preventive care and routine examinations, Drs.
-K.B.
-ParkesGary Waltemath, and Karen Keenan and the team at Iroquois Dentistry can perform an oral cancer screening at our Nashville, TN, office during a routine cleaning.
+As part of our comprehensive preventive care and routine examinations, Dr. K.B.
+Parkes, Dr. Tyler Smith, Dr. Jody Glover, and Dr. Megan Allred and the team at Iroquois Dentistry can perform an oral cancer screening at our Nashville, TN, office during a routine cleaning.

 About Oral Cancer Screenings